John Bryan Evans: Career

 During an interview with Jason Mohammad about the film Evans stated 'The sad thing is, all too often something happens and it goes too far.
 Dan couldn't cope any more and felt he needed to take his own life.
 These almost cataclysmic events will raise the subject, but it's just really sad that something like that had to happen first'.

 Evans went on to make a documentary film for S4C in Afghanistan with former Royal Marine officer and Conspicuous Gallantry Cross recipient Owen Davis.

 After this Evans went on to direct on the S4C series Ward Plant and the BBC One series Flint Des Res.
 His diverse range continued when Evans began directing episodes of the CBS crime drama Elementary, while going on to create the children S4C series Antur Natur Cyw.

+Evans is also the writer and illustrated of the Catrin & Abi book series.

 Personal life

 Evans lives on Anglesey with his family.
 He has three children Annabel, Jack and Scarlet.
-He also has a step-daughter, Ceri.
-Despite working and having written in the Welsh language he does not consider himself a fluent Welsh speaker.
+He also has a stepdaughter, Ceri.
+Despite working and having written in the Welsh language, he does not consider himself a fluent Welsh speaker.

-His former brother-in-law is Sion Edwards who plays football for Bangor City.